Wall-Brew-Co/open-source/README.md

 Wall Brew is committed to providing a safe, welcoming, and productive community for our software projects.
 To that end, we believe setting explicit, up-front boundaries helps set the tone and expectations for our community.
-Therefore, all open source projects released under the Wall Brew umbrella must provide full text copies of or links to the standard collection of community documents outlined below.
+Therefore, all open-source projects released under the Wall Brew umbrella must provide full text copies of or links to the standard collection of community documents outlined below.
 These outline recommendations, rules, and requirements for participating in our open source ecosystem at multiple levels.
 It is expected that all contributors hold themselves to these standards, and it is required that all maintainers reinforce these basic contracts.